earchibong/devops_projects/docker.md

 <br>

 - Run the container: `docker run --network tooling_app_network -p 8085:80 -it tooling:0.0.1 `
+  *note: do not exit the terminal whilst the container is running*

 <br>